mrudoola/Acadamic-Research-Agentic-Banking-Assistant/README.md

 SQLite3 specifically refers to the third version of SQLite.
 Design a structured database to support all banking operations and tool interactions.

-customers

-Stores basic customer details such as customer ID, name, and contact information (email).
+CUSTOMERS: Stores basic customer details such as customer ID, name, and contact information (email).

-accounts

-Maintains account-specific data including account ID, linked customer ID, and current balance.
+ACCOUNTS: Maintains account-specific data including account ID, linked customer ID, and current balance.

-transactions

-Records all debit and credit transactions with details like transaction ID, account ID, amount, type, and timestamp.
+TRANSACTIONS: Records all debit and credit transactions with details like transaction ID, account ID, amount, type, and timestamp.

 These tables enable efficient data retrieval, transaction processing, and support all agent-driven banking functionalities.